DataCanvasIO/YLearn/docs/source/sub/est_model/iv/iv_normal.rst

     x & = \gamma z + \lambda v + \eta,

-then the IV framework becomes direct: it will first train a linear model for :math:`x` given :math:`z` and :math:`v`, then it repalces :math:`x` the predicted values :math:`\hat{x}` to train a linear model for :math:`y` in the second stage.
+then the IV framework becomes direct: it will first train a linear model for :math:`x` given :math:`z` and :math:`v`, then it repalces :math:`x` with the predicted values :math:`\hat{x}` to train a linear model for :math:`y` in the second stage.
 This procedure is called the two-stage least-squares (2SLS).

 Nonparametric IV
 ================
-Removing the linear assumptions regarding the relationships between variables, the nonparametric IV can replaceh the linear regression with a linear projection onto a series of known basis functions [Newey2002]_.
+Removing the linear assumptions regarding the relationships between variables, the nonparametric IV can replace the linear regression with a linear projection onto a series of known basis functions [Newey2002]_.

 This method is similar to the conventional 2SLS and is also composed of 2 stages after finding new features of :math:`x`, :math:`v`, and :math:`z`,